and Joint Replacement Dr. James W. Cahill • Dr. Paul E. Kovatis • Dr. Michael C. Distefano

 Partial knee replacement may be an option for patients who have arthritis damage that is limited to only part of the knee, rather than the entire joint.
 With a partial knee replacement, only the damaged sections of the knee are replaced, leaving the healthy sections of the knee intact.
 This can be a great option for active patients who qualify, as partial knee replacements allow patients to recover more quickly and resume active lifestyles after recovery.

 Shoulder arthritis can affect a patient's everyday life and activities.
 If conservative methods do not help with symptoms, shoulder replacement may be an option.
-For younger, more active patients, Dr. Porter also offers shoulder resurfacing, a bone-preserving procedure that allows patients to retain more of the natural shoulder anatomy with few restrictions after recovery.
+For younger, more active patients, Cahill Orthopedics also offers shoulder resurfacing, a bone-preserving procedure that allows patients to retain more of the natural shoulder anatomy with few restrictions after recovery.
 This can allow athletes and active patients to return to their activities after surgery.